 '''

 void allocate_memory( size_t n );

 Allocate a block of n bytes of memory, returning a pointer to the address of the first byte.

+void deallocate_memory( void p_mem_block );

+Return the block of memory allocated at the address mem_block back into the memory pool.

 '''

-void deallocate\memory( void \p\mem\block ); Deturn the block of memory ellocated at the address memory block heads